-Benji Hart is the author of several solo performance pieces, incorporating improvised movement and spoken word.
-Primarily engaged in reframing the Black, queer body as a site of active resistance to systemic violence rather than its passive recipient, these works overtly politicize various Black art forms, envisioning them both historically and currently as tools for simultaneously undoing oppressive structures, and imagining the liberatory ones that might one day take their place.
+Primarily engaged in reframing the Black, queer body as a site of active resistance to systemic violence rather than its passive recipient, Benji Hart’s solo performances overtly politicize Black art forms in both their historic and current contexts.
+Through spoken word and improvised movement, these works envision Black creative practice as a tool for simultaneously undoing oppressive structures, and imagining the liberatory ones that might one day take their place.

 More detailed information about their on-stage work is listed below: